Research Interests

 Electric Field Simulations

 Electric fields are omnipresent in nature and technology.
 They play a central role in a myriad of electronic and energy conversion devices, including field effect transistors, (super-)capacitors, batteries and solar cells.
 In chemistry, electric fields can be used to steer selectivities in catalysis and to control reactivities.
 Finally, they are present at electrified interfaces, which are currently a major research topic in theoretical chemistry.
 We have recently introduced a perturbative approach to accurately treat external electric fields in machine learning molecular simulations based on the atomic polar tensor [Nat.
 Commun., 2024].
 The code to conduct such simulations is available on [Github].
 Being able to conduct those simulations is a major ingredient of our current research, for instance to calculate conductivities in electrolytes which are of crucial importance in battery development.
+We have recently employed the same machinery to model a THz light pulse interacting with liquid water [J. Phys.
+Chem.
+Lett., 2025].

 P. Schienbein and J. Blumberger.
 Phys.
 Chem.
 Chem.
 Phys.
 2022, 24, 15365